Building a Design System Generator from Scratch

 Why This Beats Templates

-The code in this article is simplified from Sailop's actual source, but the principles are identical.
-The real implementation handles edge cases (color blindness simulation, print stylesheets, dark mode generation, RTL spacing adjustments), but the core algorithm is exactly what you see here.
+The code above is simplified from Sailop's source, but the principles are identical.
+The production version handles the edge cases — color-blindness simulation, print stylesheets, dark-mode generation, RTL spacing — while the core algorithm is exactly what you just read.

 sailop generate --seed "your-brand"